wolveix/satisfactory-server/README.md

 The container does **NOT** have an S/FTP server installed directly, as Docker images are intended to carry a single function/process.
-You can either SFTP into your host that houses the Satisfactory server (trivial to do if you're running Linux), or alternatively you can spin up an S/FTP server through the use of another Docker container using the Docker Compose example listed below:
+You can either SFTP into your host that houses the Satisfactory server (trivial to do if you're running Linux), or you can spin up an S/FTP server through the use of another Docker container using the Docker Compose example listed below:

 ```yaml
 services: